Brief data for post-1B- tension post

 Carbon steel-AISC table 2-5 for plates-CM#15.

-For carbon steel, we have four groups which are ASTM A36, A new ASTM A 283, ASTM A 529, and a new ASTM A 709.
+For carbon steel, we have four groups: ASTM A36, a new ASTM A 283, ASTM A 529, and a new ASTM A 709.
 The relevant values for yield stress and ultimate stress are included in the table.

 AISC table 2-5 for plates-CM#15-carbon steel.